-Plasma from AD patients and non-demented (ND) controls was obtained from University of Kentucky Sanders-Brown Center on Aging (Table S1).
+Plasma from AD patients and ND controls was obtained from University of Kentucky Sanders-Brown Center on Aging (Supplementary Table S1).
 Blood was drawn into heparinized plastic vacutainer tubes.
-AD cases were defined by both a clinical diagnosis of AD and a Consortium to Establish a Registry for Alzheimer's Disease (CERAD) neuritic plaque score[16] of B or C, corresponding to probable or definite AD, respectively.
-ND cases had no clinical diagnosis of AD and CERAD score of 0.
-Clinical diagnosis of dementia was established by Mini Mental State Examination (MMSE, score 30 = no dementia and 0 = severe dementia)[17] and Clinical Dementia Rating (CDR, score 0 = no dementia and 3 = severe dementia)[18] scores.
-AD and ND cases were sex- and age-matched.
-The protein concentration in each plasma sample was measured with Pierce BCA Protein Assay Kit (Thermo scientific) to normalize the ELISA values prior to correlation analysis.
-The Western blot data using anti-HK antibody (Abcam) were normalized with transferrin (ab82411; Abcam) loading control as in [14].
+AD cases were defined by both a clinical diagnosis of AD and a Consortium to Establish a Registry for Alzheimer's Disease (CERAD) neuritic plaque score [16] of B or C, corresponding to probable or definite AD, respectively.
+ND cases had no clinical diagnosis of AD and a CERAD score of 0.
+Clinical diagnosis of dementia was established by Mini Mental State Examination (MMSE; score 30 = no dementia and 0 = severe dementia) [17] and Clinical Dementia Rating (CDR; score 0 = no dementia and 3 = severe dementia) [18] scores.
+AD and ND cases were sex matched and age matched.
+The protein concentration in each plasma sample was measured with Pierce Bicinchoninic Acid Protein Assay Kit (Thermo scientific) to normalize the ELISA values before correlation analysis.
+The Western blot data using anti-HK antibody (Abcam) were normalized with transferrin (ab82411; Abcam) loading control as in the study by Zamolodchikov et al. [14].

-2.7 Statistical analysis.
+2.7.
+Statistical analysis

-All analyses were performed using GraphPad Prism 5 software.
-Details are in Supplemental Methods.
+All analyses were performed using the GraphPad Prism 5 software.
+Details are in Supplementary Methods.